 How old does my child have to be to get a library card of his or her own?

 Library cards are available for children of any age.
 The child must be present with the parent or legal guardian.
-To obtain a library card, the parent or legal guardian is required to have two forms of identification: one must be a photo ID and the other form must show a current Waterbury address.
+To obtain a library card, the parent or legal guardian must have the required form of ID for obtaining a library card listed above.

 How long is my library card valid?